What is an EPS licence?

 For works which cause disturbance to a European Protected Species (EPS) or damage to their resting places it is necessary to apply for a EPS Mitigation Licence (EPSML) before the work can start.
 It is necessary to appoint an ecologist to write and submit the application, and to liaise with Natural England on your behalf.

 European Protected Species are protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2010 due to their rarity in the UK and Europe, and include but not limited to all bat species and species such as great crested newts and otter.

 When do I need to get in touch?

 Licence applications can be a lengthy process, and can cause delays in projects if seasonality of works is a constraint.
 If you require, or think you may require an EPSML for your works, it is imperative to get in touch at the earliest opportunity of the project.

 How can EcoNorth Help Me?

-- Writing and submission of the EPSL application with your input
+- Writing and submission of the EPS licence application with your input

-- Advise on suitable mitigation methods required by the licencing process
+- Advise on suitable mitigation methods required by the licensing process

 - On hand to provide advice and practical solutions where works are affected by the presence of European protected species